AdaiasMagdiel/hermes/README.md

 # Hermes

-Hermes is a experimental lightweight PHP library for routing management.
+Hermes is an experimental lightweight PHP library for routing management.
 It provides a simple and intuitive way to define routes and execute actions based on HTTP requests.

 ## Features

 - Define routes easily using HTTP methods (GET, POST).
 - Execute actions based on requested routes.
-- Lightweight, experimental and easy to integrate into existing projects.
+- Lightweight, experimental, and easy to integrate into existing projects.

 ## Installation